Altering the course of freshwater conservation

 Besides conservationists, there are significant numbers of people around the world who have a vested interest in freshwater fish conservation: anglers, aquarium enthusiasts, zoos.
 So it may come as a surprise that freshwater fish – freshwater species in general, in fact – and their habitats are some of the most overlooked of all when it comes to conservation.

-The idea behind Shoal is to begin to fill this gap by creating a new partnership to effectively and efficiently direct funding and other resources at the most critical interventions required to prevent freshwater species extinctions.
+SHOAL aims to fill this gap by creating partnerships to effectively and efficiently direct funding and other resources at the most critical interventions required to prevent freshwater species extinctions.